-Oh why oh why did I decide to watch this?
+Oh why oh why did I decide to watch this movie?
 Ah that’s right because there was a time when I thought since it was Netflix that was behind this then maybe just maybe it would have a chance to be good.
 But man let me tell you straight up, that was not the case here at all.
-This movie turned out to be trash.
-Wish I could put it more nicely but hey that’s my feelings on it.
+This movie turned out to be major trash.
+Wish I could put it more nicely but hey that’s my true feelings on it.
 And what makes it that way isn’t that they diverted from the source material.
 No not at all because I think you coulda had a good movie regardless of whether it was a faithful adaption or not.
 We’ve seen it happen before.

 The problem here really is that the story is such a mess that even somebody going into this blind with no prior knowledge will have problems enjoying it.
-Meaning even if you take it as a standalone movie it sucks.
+Whether you take it as a standalone movie or not.
 The pacing is all over place, the dialogue is cringe worthy, and there are way too many tonal shifts.
 Mostly because it feels like it’s constantly rushing.
 As if it has so many plot points it wants to get to that it begins to feel like it’s checking things off a list, thus not taking any time to fully flesh out any of it’s ideas.
-And the editing…it doesn’t help any… But the biggest tragedy is that all the characters are a combination of being unrelatable and/or of being just plain stupid.
+And the editing…it doesn’t help any… But the biggest tragedy of it all is that the characters are a combination of being unrelatable and/or of being just plain stupid.
 In particular I’d have to call out our main lead, Light Turner.
 The guy was such a doofus.
-He was easily scared and way too easily manipulated.
+He was way too easily scared and way too easily manipulated.

 Which if you followed the manga/anime or seen interviews of what the idea for THIS movie was supposed to originally be about, you would go in expecting the opposite.
 Something more along the lines of a thoughtful crime drama about two people.
 Light a high school kid and L a brilliant detective, who each have different notions of what justice is.
 With a nice supernatural element added on top of it all to spice things up.
 You know by having Light being able to kill by simply writing a name in a book that he finds called a Death Note.
 Which goes on to make him wanna become a god of a new world were all criminals are wiped off by his hands.
 Meanwhile the other main character, the detective who also has his own notion of justice is quick on his pursuit.
 I mean come on with a concept like that it’s basically inherently primed to make all sorts of commentaries on society.